luyaojie/awesome-nlp-resource/README.md

 <span id='mt'>Machine Translation</span>
 ----
   - [Europarl](http://www.statmt.org/europarl) The Europarl parallel corpus is extracted from the proceedings of the European Parliament.
 It includes versions in 21 European languages: Romanic (French, Italian, Spanish, Portuguese, Romanian), Germanic (English, Dutch, German, Danish, Swedish), Slavik (Bulgarian, Czech, Polish, Slovak, Slovene), Finni-Ugric (Finnish, Hungarian, Estonian), Baltic (Latvian, Lithuanian), and Greek.
   - [UNCorpus](https://conferences.unite.un.org/UNCorpus) The United Nations Parallel Corpus v1.0 is composed of official records and other parliamentary documents of the United Nations that are in the public domain.
   - [CWMT](http://nlp.nju.edu.cn/cwmt-wmt/)  The Zh-EN data collected and shared by China Workshop on Machine Translation (CWMT) community.
 There are three types of data for Chinese-English machine translation: Monolingual Chinese text, Parallel Chinese-English text, Multiple-Reference text.
   - [WMT](http://www.statmt.org/wmt16/translation-task.html#download) Monolingual language model training data, such as Common Crawl\News Crawl in CS\DE\EN\FI\RO\RU\TR and Parallel data.
+  - [OPUS](http://opus.nlpl.eu) OPUS is a growing collection of translated texts from the web.
+In the OPUS project we try to convert and align free online data, to add linguistic annotation, and to provide the community with a publicly available parallel corpus.

 <span id='textgeneration'>Text Generation</span>
 ----